-Step 1: Complete the quiz to become a wildlife certified dog owner.
+Step 1: Complete the quiz for your region

-Step 2: You will then receive an email allowing you to purchase the exclusive Lead the Way dog lead.
-This will let beach users know you are wildlife certified.
+Once you complete the quiz, you’ll receive an email.
+This will allow you to purchase an exclusive Lead the Way dog lead and to let others know you are wildlife wise.

-Step 3: Use your lead when out and about to help promote responsible dog ownership on our beaches.
+When walking your dog, use your ‘Lead the Way’ lead to help promote responsible dog ownership on our beaches.

 About Lead the Way